 For a different take on your final night of 2018, why not spend the evening on a luxury cruise admiring the skyline?
 There will be a buffet dinner, marching band and plenty of drinks to make it a memorable evening, although the views will be entertainment enough, we expect.
 Passing the Rainbow Bridge, Tokyo Tower and Skytree, it will be a real Tokyo-take on the new year and you can welcome midnight in style with a glass of champagne.

 For a stylish night out this New Year’s, head to Ele’s end-of-year party, the home of gold bathrooms, dress codes, EDM, electro and hip hop.
 The ban on t-shirts, open-toed shoes and jeans means everyone will be looking as smart as the club—and you can celebrate the classy way (even though it’s basically in Roppongi).
 With Hanabi headlining and support from DJs Yaksa and Kentaro, there is no way you won’t be on the dance floor trying to copy the moves of Ele’s Doll dancers.
 While men pay ¥4,000 (and receive a drink plus unknown ‘special goods’) women go free!

 Times: 9pm onwards

 Tickets: Door: Men – ¥4,000 (one drink) | Women: Free!

 Future Terror at Unit (Daikanyama)

-Future Terror is back, ready to wash away the past terrors of 2016 with DJs like Kuniyuki, DJ Nobu, Haruka, Keita Sano and plenty more.
-If you’re looking for a countdown filled with techno and house with an amazing line up, this is the one for you.
+Future Terror is back, ready to wash away the terrors of 2018 with Headliner DJ Stingray and support DJs like Nobu, Synth Sisters (live), Wata Igarashi (live) and plenty more.
+If you’re looking for a countdown filled with techno and house with an amazing line-up, this is the one for you.